Solar FiT Cuts – What, Why and When

 When is the new tariff going to be introduced?

-All new solar PV systems up to 4kW installed on or after 1 November 2012 will be eligible for the new rate of 15.44p/kWh.
+All new solar PV systems up to 4kW installed on or after 1 January 2017 will be eligible for the current rate of 4.11p/kWh.
+The new rate is likely to be announced by the government by mid April 2017.
+Get a Quote

-What, if anything positive, can be harnessed from the cuts?
+What, if anything positive, can be harnessed from the ongoing cuts?

 Well, for starters, if you can look above and beyond the surface doom and gloom, some industry executives think the cuts will act to deter cowboy installers.
 It should also help to remove a number of companies operating in the market who have been charging way-above market rates for their solar panels.